torbenbarsballe/worldbuilding-docs/culture/races/index.md

 text

-## Ældar
+## Ã†ldar

-The Ældar were a race of magically gifted humans who originated about 200,000 years ago in central Eaos. lived between 100,000 and 10,000 BC.
+The Ã†ldar were a race of magically gifted humans who originated about 200,000 years ago in central Eaos. lived between 100,000 and 10,000 BC.
-Ældar resembled stocky, swarthy humans with brown or black hair and eyes.
-The Ældar civilization rose to prominence on the southwestern continent around 50,000 BC, and gradually spread across most of the known world.
-The Ældar civilization was primarily agricultural, and relied one stone or bronze tools.
+Ã†ldar resembled stocky, swarthy humans with brown or black hair and eyes.
+The Ã†ldar civilization rose to prominence on the southwestern continent around 50,000 BC, and gradually spread across most of the known world.
+The Ã†ldar civilization was primarily agricultural, and relied one stone or bronze tools.
 However, many advanced feats of engineering were accomplished through magical means.
-By 10,000 BC, the Ældar civilization had divided into separate civilizations, which were the precursors to the modern human races.
+By 10,000 BC, the Ã†ldar civilization had divided into separate civilizations, which were the precursors to the modern human races.
 These are:

-  * Æl'fae: Nomadic natural shapeshifters
+  * Ã†l'fae: Nomadic natural shapeshifters
-  * Æl'jinn: Elemental shapeshifters
+  * Ã†l'jinn: Elemental shapeshifters
-  * Æl'mið: Northern miners, smiths, enchanters.
+  * Ã†l'miÃ°: Northern miners, smiths, enchanters.
-  * Æl'daal: Eastern humans.
+  * Ã†l'daal: Eastern humans.
-  * Æl'thal: Western empire.
+  * Ã†l'thal: Western empire.
-  * Æl'xhal: Tribal islanders, closely related to the Æl'khal.
+  * Ã†l'xhal: Tribal islanders, closely related to the Ã†l'khal.

 ## Uon

-The Uon diverged from the same common ancestor Ældar about 100,000 years ago.
+The Uon diverged from the same common ancestor Ã†ldar about 100,000 years ago.
 Early in their evolution, the Uon developed potent telepathic abilities that eventually defined their culture and appearance.
-Around 50,000 years ago, the Uon had developed a collective consciousness spanning their entire race, and the Uon physiology had become substantially different than that of the Ældar.
-Around 2000 BC, the rapidly growing civilizations of the Uon and the Æl'daal came into contact with one another.
-Conflict between the Uon and the Æl'daal continued over the next 2000 years, with the Uon gradually gaining territory on the western continent.
+Around 50,000 years ago, the Uon had developed a collective consciousness spanning their entire race, and the Uon physiology had become substantially different than that of the Ã†ldar.
+Around 2000 BC, the rapidly growing civilizations of the Uon and the Ã†l'daal came into contact with one another.
+Conflict between the Uon and the Ã†l'daal continued over the next 2000 years, with the Uon gradually gaining territory on the western continent.
 The Uon civilization was completely wiped out when an attempt to create an artificial god/racial power